Vital factors to consider when entering into a new lease for industrial property

 · Tenant’s legal entity to prepare all FICA documentation required by Landlord.

-· Tenant will likely be required to consent to a credit check by the agent or the landlord.
+· Tenant will likely be needed to consent to a credit check by the agent or the landlord.

 · Resolutions when companies or trust are the legal entities.